 As previously reported, the City previously successfully hired and on-boarded a Police Inspector General, Christopher Viland, as outlined in the Consent Decree.
 During this reporting period, the Inspector General had been hard at work.
-A review of the IG's reports indicated an impressive and professional level of work (to include the completion of an IG Manual, a 2020 workplan and thirteen memorandum and reports making a total of 126 recommendations to the Chief identifying potential areas of improvement relating to officer training (16 recommendations), data collection (21 recommendations), the disciplinary process (10 recommendations), the vehicle pursuit policy (68 recommendations), officer certification (7 recommendations) and "safe policing for safe communities" (4 recommendations).
+A review of the IG's reports indicated an impressive and professional level of work (to include the completion of an IG Manual, a 2020 workplan and thirteen memorandum and reports making a total of 126 recommendations to the Chief identifying potential areas of improvement relating to officer training (16 recommendations), data collection (21 recommendations), the disciplinary process (10 recommendations) and "safe policing for safe communities" (4 recommendations).
 The body of work, created by the IG, was particularly impressive given that the IG has minimal resources and staff supporting him at this time.